AmitySereavo/reusable-slide-pages/README.md

 - `between`
 - `in`

-These rules are evaluated against the shared answers state, so any later slide can route based on values gathered earlier in the questionnaire.
+These rules are evaluated against the merged runtime context, so any later slide can route based on values gathered earlier in the questionnaire or loaded dynamically.

 ## Visibility and progress count